 Another alternative is to work with a secured storage third party directly or through a fiduciary of sorts.
 In the former case, you could sign up with a Brinks or Malca-Amit to store your precious metals.
 In the latter case, for instance Global Bullion, offers secure and efficient vaulting services with tailored benifits.
-You might find value in duty-free zoned storage where you can move wealth around the world without government intervention or taxation.
 Moreover, you can retain added privacy over your gold holdings by keeping them at vaults such as SWP Cayman.

 Whether you store metal at the bank, at home, or at a vault, think about convenience in getting that gold or silver back in your hands without Uncle Sam getting involved.
 Unlike the bank,a secured third party won't just let go of your privacy on a whim.